-The afternoon heat also brings to mind experiences from my past, particularly my childhood in the tropics, when endless possibilities, simple and innocent, lay before me.
+The afternoon heat brings to mind experiences from my past, particularly my childhood in the tropics, when endless possibilities, simple and innocent, lay before me.
 Just before two in the afternoon, as if drifting in a daydream, I would walk down the tree-lined path of Avenida Hermanas Mirabal, heading to Colegio San Francisco.
 In the centre of the schoolyard stood a massive tree under which we loved to play.
 I remember it towering over us, casting a vast shadow that felt like a shield, protecting us from evil and preserving the state of well-being in which we were wrapped.

 All of my teachers were terrific.
 I can’t recall ever disliking any of them.